rudderlabs/rudder-samples/README.md

 ## About this repository

-This repository contains some sample applications demonstrating various use cases of RudderStack and othe destinations.
+This repository contains some sample applications demonstrating various use cases of RudderStack and other destinations.

 ## Table of Content
 - [Send events to AppsFlyer via cloud-mode from Android application](https://github.com/rudderlabs/rudder-samples/tree/master/android/appsflyer/appsflyer-cloud-mode-sample)